binrep: Encode precise binary representations directly in types

 • Empty constructors thus serialize to 0 bytes.

-• Sum types are encoded via a tag obtained from the constructor names.
+• For sum types, the constructor is disambiguated via a tag obtained from the constructor name.

 Sum types (data types with multiple constructors) are handled by first encoding a "tag field", the value of which then indicates which constructor to use.
 You must provide a function to convert from a constructor name to a (unique) tag.
 You could encode them as a null-terminated ASCII bytestring (this is the default), or as a single byte.
 To ease this, you may consider putting the tag value in constructor names: